soroorh/learning-resources-sbl/README.md

 # A non-comprehensive list of genomic data science learning resources

+Here is a list of online courses on data analysis for genomics.

 - [Data Analysis for life sciences - Harvadx](http://genomicsclass.github.io/book/pages/classes.html)

-  A series of 7 online courses offered online on edx.org by Harvard professor, Rafael Irizarry and his lab members.
+  A series of 7 online courses offered on edx.org by Harvard professor, Rafael Irizarry and his lab members.
     + Statistics and R for the Life Sciences
     + Introduction to Linear Models and Matrix Algebra
     + Statistical Inference and Modeling for High-throughput Experiments